shemuelx/toters-do-bem/src/docs/project-spec.md

 ### Functional Requirements

-1. Authentication – Secure login and user
+1. Authentication

+* Volunteers can browse the app without beign authenticated
+* Volunteers can create an account using email
+* Volunteers can authenticate using their created account credentials
+* Authenticated users can update their profile information
+* Authenticated users can reset their password if needed

+2. Browsing

-2. Browsing – Users can explore available services
+* Volunteers can explore available services
+* Volunteers can find relevant details about the project
+* Volunteers can find important services offered

+3. Registration

-3. Registration – Volunteers and professionals can sign up and offer their services.
+* Volunteers can sign up to offer their services
+* Volunteers can choose availables volunteering options